FocusTube pt. 2

 }

-Now that you know how to create an endpoint, create the route.js for /search and /playlist given these two requests:
+Now that you know how to create an endpoint, you can create the route.js for /search and /playlist using the exact same structure!

 Test Your APIs